debrouwere/google-analytics/README.rst

 CLI
 ---

-``python-google-analytics`` comes with a small command-line interface through the ``gash`` command.
+``python-google-analytics`` comes with a command-line interface: the ``googleanalytics`` command.
 Use ``--help`` to find out more about how it works.

-**Warning:** the command-line interface is currently being refactored on master and might not work at all.
-Use the latest version that's available through ``pip`` and PyPI if you'd like to try out the CLI, not the one on GitHub.

-The command-line interface currently comes with three subcommands:
+The command-line interface currently comes with four subcommands:

--  ``auth``: get a Google Analytics OAuth token, given a client id and secret (provided as arguments, or procured from the environment)
+-  ``authorize``: get a Google Analytics OAuth token, given a client id and secret (provided as arguments, or procured from the environment)
 -  ``revoke``: revoke existing authentication, useful for debugging or when your existing tokens for some reason don't work anymore
--  ``ls``: explore your account
+-  ``properties``: explore your account
+-  ``columns``: see what metrics, dimensions, segments et cetera are present

 auth
 ----